-Posted on August 23, 2019February 6, 2024 by Dale Phillips Intonation in the Real World Intonation in the Real World from his 2006 GAL Convention lecture by Mike Doolin previously published in American Lutherie #92, 2007 Getting guitars to play in tune has been a major topic of interest for many years, both for guitar players and guitar makers, and it has been a major source of frustration as well.
+Posted on August 23, 2019February 6, 2024 by Dale Phillips Intonation in the Real World Intonation in the Real World by Mike Doolin from his 2006 GAL Convention lecture previously published in American Lutherie #92, 2007 Getting guitars to play in tune has been a major topic of interest for many years, both for guitar players and guitar makers, and it has been a major source of frustration as well.
 During our current “Golden Age of Lutherie” the bar has been raised for standards of craft, playability, and tonal quality, as players have become more sophisticated in their expectations and builders have become better educated and more demanding of their own work.
 Expectations for accurate intonation have come along with all that: it’s no longer acceptable for a guitar to only play in tune for the first five frets, or in a few keys.
 Modern players are using the whole neck, exploring extended harmonies, and playing in ensembles with other instruments.
 They are looking for instruments that play in tune with themselves and with the rest of the musical world.
 It turns out that guitar intonation is a huge can of worms, because it is really two topics: What does it mean to be “in tune?”
 How do I make a guitar do that?
 Become A Member to Continue Reading This Article This article is part of our premium web content offered to Guild members.
 To view this and other web articles, join the Guild of American Luthiers.
 Members also receive 4 annual issues of American Lutherie and get discounts on products.
 For details, visit the membership page.
 If you are already a member, login for access or contact us to setup your account.